Fitness to drive

 After I tell the DVLA about my mental health problem

-The information you provide will be considered by a team of medical advisers at the DVLA.
-They will aim to make a decision about whether you can drive or continue to drive within three weeks of you telling them about your mental health problem.
-They will write to you if it is likely to take longer than this.
+The DVLA will use the information you provide to decide if you can drive.
+It aims to make a decision within 6 weeks of you sharing information about your mental health problem.
+The DVLA will write to you if it is likely to take longer than this.

 In some situations, the DVLA may need more information before making a decision.
 The DVLA might want to: